Leya-LI/LLM-API-Explorer/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Leya-LI/LLM-API-Explorer/blob/main/LICENSE) file for details.

-## Acknowledgements
+## Reference

-I would like to express my gratitude to the following sources for their valuable contributions to this project:
-- **Text Classification with ChatGPT in Python using OpenAI API** by Usman Malik, which provided essential code snippets and insights for my project.
-The article can be found at [wellsr.com](https://wellsr.com/python/using-chatgpt-for-text-classification-in-python/).
+- **Text Classification with ChatGPT in Python using OpenAI API** (https://wellsr.com/python/using-chatgpt-for-text-classification-in-python/).
 ---